AI & Data Quality · Production ML · Annotation QA

 1. The Cost of Label Noise in Deep Learning (NeurIPS Research)

-Why This Matters for Our Data
+Why This Maps to Our Data

-Our operational finding that 18.3% pre-governance inconsistency consistently produced 8–15% downstream accuracy degradation maps directly onto the NeurIPS research curve.
+Our finding that 18.3% pre-governance inconsistency consistently produced 8–15% downstream accuracy degradation maps directly onto the NeurIPS research curve.
 The relationship is not anecdotal — it reflects a well-documented structural property of how neural networks respond to contradictory training signals.

 External source: Sambasivan et al. (2021), "'Everyone wants to do the model work, not the data work': Data Cascades in High-Stakes AI" — ACM CHI 2021.
-This is one of the most-cited empirical studies on production ML data quality failures.

 This underpins the specific thresholds we use in our governance framework: κ ≥ 0.85 as the operational target, and κ < 0.80 as the alert threshold requiring immediate calibration intervention.

 External source: Artstein & Poesio (2008), "Inter-Coder Agreement for Computational Linguistics" — Computational Linguistics, MIT Press.
-The foundational reference on IAA measurement in annotation contexts, widely cited in annotation quality literature.

 53